Biweekly report Feb16-28 2025 - Region 2 (North Central)

 All data generated from these baited camera stations will be instrumental in learning more about the distribution of carnivore species throughout the Cascades.
 These camera stations will then be retrieved, and images analyzed in the summer of 2025.
 Biologists from 26 collaborating agencies and organizations such as U.S. Forest Service, Woodland Park Zoo, Conservation Northwest, and numerous tribes are participating in this monitoring project across Washington.

-Photo of trees in a forest with different research monitoring equipment attached to the trees.
-The photo has different colored circles overlaid pointing out the different equipment.
+Trees in a forest with different research monitoring equipment attached to the trees.

 Photo by WDFW